minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

 You can enable and disable the configured AD/LDAP connection as needed.

-Use :mc-cmd:`mc idp ldap disable` to deactivate a configured connection.
+Use :mc:`mc idp ldap disable` to deactivate a configured connection.
-Use :mc-cmd:`mc idp ldap enable` to activate a previously configured connection.
+Use :mc:`mc idp ldap enable` to activate a previously configured connection.

 You may also enable or disable AD/LDAP from the :ref:`MinIO Console <minio-console>`.